 The digital power of persuasion

-As this campaign largely hinged on digital elements, we developed a wide-reaching, multi-channel approach including social media, PPC and email marketing to NWAS members and CCGs in a bid to spread the word through brand advocacy.
+As this campaign largely hinged on digital elements, we developed a wide-reaching, multi-channel approach for their healthcare marketing campaign.
+This campaign included social media marketing, PPC and email marketing to NWAS members and CCGs in a bid to spread the word through brand advocacy.

 We embarked on an intensive social media strategy, distributing up to twice a day across NWAS’s Facebook and Twitter accounts.